Previous years' general terms and conditions can be found at the bottom of the page.

 4. Payment and use of the funding

-The funding is paid out to the administrating organisation.
+Payment of the funding awarded is made to the administrating organisation.
 The administrating organisation is responsible for receiving and administering the funding.

-Such an application shall be submitted by the applicant and, as applicable, be approved by the administrating organisation via the Swedish Research Council’s application system after the end of the payment period, but no later than 60 calendar days before the end of the availability period.
+If there are special reasons, the Swedish Research Council may approve a further extension to the right to use the funding.
+An extension application shall be submitted by the applicant, and be approved by the administrating organisation if applicable, via the Swedish Research Council’s application system after the end of the payment period, but no later than 60 calendar days before the end of the availability period.

 4.2 Use of the funding

-Funding awarded may only be used for annual depreciation costs for equipment during the period when the funding is available.
+The awarded funding may only be used for annual depreciation costs for equipment during the period when the funding is available.

 The funding awarded may not be used